dolliars/heyheather/_posts/2019-04-06-building-a-shell-1.md

 	waitpid(pid)
 ```

-There is more work to be done.
 I think it's pretty neat.
-You'll probably see
+You'll probably see more posts regarding this project.
-more posts regarding this project.
 And now, to work on a Chrome extension!

 [gh-build-shell]: https://github.com/tokenrove/build-your-own-shell